apache/mesos/docs/oversubscription.md

 ## How does it work?

-Oversubscription was introduced in Mesos 0.23.0 and adds two new slave
+Oversubscription was introduced in Mesos 0.23.0 and adds two new agent
-components: a Resource Estimator and a Quality of Service (QoS) Controller, alongside extending the existing resource allocator, resource monitor, and mesos slave.
+components: a Resource Estimator and a Quality of Service (QoS) Controller, alongside extending the existing resource allocator, resource monitor, and mesos agent.
 The new components and their interactions are illustrated below.

 ![Oversubscription overview](images/oversubscription-overview.jpg)